Sivaganga district: Pandiyan temples

 and Karpaka Vinayakar Temple and Sri Sowmiyanarayana Perumal Kovil in Thirukoshtiyur attract large number of pilgrims.

 Anjanamaar Panch peer dargah

 This is a shrine of the five soldiers in the troop of Badusha Sulthan Syed Ibrahim shaheed of Ervadi.
 The dargah is situated at Kannar Street in the Manamadurai – Ilaiyangudi state highway within the panchayat limits of Manamadurai.
 The annual urus festival marking the martyrdom day of the Panch shuhadas is commemorated on the 17th of the Islamic month of Jamadil Awwal every Hijri year.

+Keezhadi Museum

+The archeological excavation and findings from Keezhadi and surrounding areas of Manalur, Kondhagai, Agaram, etc. are showcased for public where morden technologies are deployed for visitors to get a 3 Dimensional view of entire excavation site along with a 20 minutes short flim theatre which explains the history of Tamil diaspora.
+The entire Museum is built in the Architectural style of Chettinad.